rca0/rca0.github.io/_posts/2024-01-03-kafka-cmds.md

 Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 I decided to centralize the Apache Kafka commands and tool tips to help me access them quickly.
 Therefore, I will cover the main Kafka commands here.

+## Concepts

+### LEADER

+A Leader is the broker/replica accepting produce messages

+### FOLLOWER

+A Follower is a broker/replica that can join an ISR list and participate of the high watermark (used by the leader when acknowledging messages back to the producer).

+### OBSERVER

+An Observer is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though it is not the leader (know as “Follower Fetching”).

+The data is copied asynchronous from the leader such that a producer does not wait on observers to get back an acknowledgment.

+By the default Observers do not participate in the ISR list and cannot automatically become the leader if the current leader fails, but if a user manually changes leader assignment then they can participate in the ISR list.

+### ISR List

+An ISR list (in-sync replicas) includes brokers that have a given topic-partition.
+The data is copied from the leader to every member of the ISR before the producer gets an acknowledgment.
+The followers in an ISR can become the leader if the current leader fails.

 ## Download